-Lower Street parking and anti-social behaviour issues - action plans
+Lower Street parking and anti-social behaviour issues

-In the meantime, anyone wishing to report incidence of dangerous or anti-social parking should do so using the recently introduced Civil Parking Enforcement (CPE) reporting tool.
+Anyone needing to report incidence of dangerous or anti-social parking should do so using the recently introduced Civil Parking Enforcement (CPE) reporting tool.